ProjectMoon/matrix-dicebot/README.md

 command, which expects you to feed it one of the command expressions as shown above, and will give you the plaintext response.

-## Docker Image
+### Docker Image

-The dice bot can run in a minimal Docker image based on [Void Linux](https://voidlinux.org/).
-To create the Docker image, run `docker build -t chronicle-dicebot .` in the root of the repository.

-A typical docker run command should look something like this:
+A typical docker run command using the Docker Hub image should look something like this:

 ```
-VERSION="0.3.0"
+VERSION="latest"
 docker run --rm -d --name dicebot \
 -v /path/to/dicebot-config.toml:/config/dicebot-config.toml:ro \
 -v /path/to/cache/:/cache \
-chronicle-dicebot:$VERSION
+projectmoon/chronicle-dicebot:$VERSION
 ```

 The Docker image requires two volume mounts: the location of the config file, which should be mounted at `/config/dicebot-config.toml`, and a cache directory to store client state after initial sync.
 That should be mounted at `/cache/`in the container.

-Properly automated docker builds are forthcoming.

 ## Future plans